brian-peter-dickson/draft-dickson-dnsop-ds-hack/README.md

 # Introduction

-There are new privacy goals and DNS server capability discovery goals, which cannot be met without the ability to validate the name of the name servers for a given domain at the delegation point.
+Currently, any query for delegation NS records over an unprotected transport path returns results which do not have protection from tampering by an active on-path attacker, or against successful cache poisoning attackes.
+This is because the parent NS records are being authoritative, and thus do not have RRSIGs.
+The child NS records with the same owner name are authoritave, but the parent NS records are what get used for delegations.

-Specifically, a query for NS records over an unprotected transport path returns results which do not have protection from tampering by an active on-path attacker, or against successful cache poisoning attackes.
+There is new privacy work that relies on the name server names in the delgation RDATA.
+Unsigned records are vulnerable to modification by on-path attackers and to cache poisoning by off-path attackers.

-If an attacker alters the NS records returned, the recursive resolver could be directed to a server operated by an attacker.
-The recursive resolver would then leak query information, even if the resolver was using DNSSEC to validate responses from whichever server it got answers from.
+That privacy work uses the name for TLS validation, and the only source of the name server name is the NS record in the delgation.

-This is true regardless of the DNSSEC status of the domain containing the authoritative information for the name servers for the queried domain.
+This document is about protecting the RDATA of NS record, not the privacy issues per se.

-The specific use case is for use of TLS between the recursive resolver and the authoritative server.
-The resolver has no prior knowledge of the expected identity of the authoritative server except via the delegation response itself.
+Note that the use of an encrypted trasport (such as DoT [@RFC7858] to the parent would be an alternative approach, but in the absence of encrypted transport, the current approach is recommended.

-Validating the RDATA in an delegation response with the name server name is strictly necessary to validate TLS certificate.
-TLS certificate identities are entirely reliant on the DNS name embedded in the certificate.
+If an attacker alters the NS records returned, or poisons the resolver's cache for the unsigned delegation NS, the recursive resolver could be directed to a server operated by an attacker.

 # Conventions and Definitions